Mitigating Overthinking in Large Reasoning Models via Manifold Steering: Experiments

 \textbf{Evaluation Datasets \& Metrics.} To evaluate the effectiveness of Manifold Steering, we include mathematical datasets of varying difficulty: GSM8K~\cite{cobbe2021gsm8k}, MATH500~\cite{lightman2023lets}, AMC2023~\cite{amc2023}, and AIME2024~\cite{aime2024}.
 To further verify the transferability, we use LiveCodeBench~\cite{jain2024livecodebench} for code generation and GPQA-Diamond~\cite{rein2024gpqa} for expert-level disciplinary knowledge.
 All datasets are evaluated using \textbf{Pass@1} as the task-solving metric and the average token count (\textbf{\#Tokens}) for overthinking mitigation.

 \textbf{Implementation Details.} The data for computing steering directions is filtered using the method outlined in \cref{sec:mech} on the OpenMathInstruct2 dataset~\cite{toshniwal2024openmathinstruct}.
-For each model, the layer used for steering direction computation and the intervention strength $\alpha$ are as follows: R1-1.5B (layer 27, $\alpha = 0.7$), R1-7B (layer 27, $\alpha = 0.3$), R1-8B (layer 31, $\alpha = 0.5$), and R1-14B (layer 47, $\alpha = 0.3$).
+For each model, we specify the layer used to compute the steering direction and the intervention strength $\alpha$ as follows: R1-1.5B (layer 27, $\alpha = 0.7$), R1-7B (layer 27, $\alpha = 0.3$), R1-8B (layer 31, $\alpha = 0.5$), and R1-14B (layer 47, $\alpha = 0.3$).
+During inference, this direction is applied to all layers as stated in \cref{eq:ablation}.